nodemcu/nodemcu-firmware/docs/en/modules/file.md

 Format the file system.
 Completely erases any existing file system and writes a new one.
 Depending on the size of the flash chip in the ESP, this may take several seconds.

+!!! note

-Not supported for SD cards.
+    Command is not supported for SD cards.

 #### Syntax
 `file.format()`